mjt3426/npm-resume/README.md

 <br />

 ### Feel free to fork this repo and make your own!
-Super easy to do.
 <br />

 ---

 <br />

-### Template originally created by eAnmol Pratap Singh](https://github.com/anmol098) and new functionality added by me.
+### Template originally created by Anmol Pratap Singh](https://github.com/anmol098) and new functionality added by me.

 ### 💻 His [Github repo](https://github.com/anmol098/npx_card) for this project.